8 Reasons You Might Experience Pain After Sex

 During sex, it should never feel like you're trying to fit a square peg into a round hole.
 "Women can fit a 10 cm baby head through the vaginal canal without it tearing; it's pretty elastic," says Steven A. Rabin, M.D., FACOG with Advanced Gynecology Solutions, Inc in Burbank, California.
 For the vagina to become elastic, though, you need to be turned on.
 "It's part of the female sexual response," he explains.

 If your body isn't adequately primed for sex, penetration might not be possible at all, or the over-tightness can lead to too much friction during sex, causing micro-tears in the vaginal wall.
 In this case, you might feel "a stingy, raw sensation internally" during sex, says Reeves.
+This may also leave linger vaginal pain after sex.

 Then, if the inside surface of your vagina feels raw or sore and in pain after sex, you may just need more foreplay and/or lube before attempting penetration.
 Instead of doing trial and error, Reeves suggests touching the labia pre-insertion.
 The firmer it feels to the touch, the more turned on you are.
 (Related: What Happens When You're Really Turned On)